-PhD, received the DePaul University College of Liberal Arts and Social
+PhD, will receive the DePaul University College of Liberal Arts and Social

 board member for the Critical Ethnic Studies Program.

 "She received her PhD in English from University of

 California, Berkeley in 1995.
 She is the author of Becoming Cleopatra: The

 No-No: Queer Sounds and Outrageous Acts in the Post-Soul Era

 Michigan, 2013), which won Honorable Mention in the Modern Language

 Association’s William Sanders Scarborough Prize for an Outstanding Scholarly